Throwback Thursday: The History of Pagers

 October 01, 2015

-I enjoy seeing pictures and memories from friends and family using the concept of #TBT, or “throwback Thursday,” on social media, and I thought it would be fun to go back in time this Thursday into the history of the pager.
+We enjoy seeing pictures and memories from friends and family using the concept of #TBT, or “throwback Thursday,” on social media, so we thought it would be fun to go back in time this Thursday into the history of the pager.

 While the pager may be a relatively simple device compared to the smartphone, it has a fascinating history and remains heavily used in industries like healthcare and public safety for critical communications.